 Hold the breath for a few seconds.

 Then let the exhale gently fall away through your mouth.
 Do not push the exhale.
-As you exhale release the breath from your mouth as if you are saying “aahh” quietly.
-You can make that sound if you like.
-This sigh is a natural way to release tension.
+As you exhale release the breath from your mouth quietly or with a sigh.
+A sigh is a natural way to release tension.
 As you do this, imagine the beach ball gently deflating.

 Feel your hands gently rise as you inhale and fall back as you exhale.
 There should be very little rising and falling of your upper chest.
 And send an instruction to your shoulders to soften and drop.
 Do not allow them to creep up around your ears!